activefrequency/pyavatax/docs/basics.rst

             },
         ],
     }
+    try:
         tax = api.post_tax(data)
     except pyavatax.AvalaraServerNotReachableException:
         raise Exception('Avalara is currently down')
+    else:  # try else runs whenever there is no exception if tax.is_success is True:
+            tax.total_tax  # has your total amount of tax for this transaction
         else:
-        if response.is_success is True:
-            response.Tax  # has your total amount of tax for this transaction
-        else:
-            raise Exception(response.error)  # Avalara found a problem with your data
+            raise Exception(tax.error)  # Avalara found a problem with your data

 Instantiating the API